 DigiPan provides a panoramic display of the frequency spectrum in the form of an active dial scale extending the full width of the computer screen.
 DigiPan is the result of a joint effort between myself and Nick Fedoseev, UT2UZ, the author of MIXW32, and is intended to make PSK31 operation easier and more enjoyable for everyone.

-The resource is currently listed in dxzone.com in 2 categories.
-The main category is MS DOS, Palm OS and Pocket PC amateur radio software
+The resource is currently on dxzone.com in 2 categories.
+Main category is Legacy Systems

 that is about MS DOS, Palm OS and Pocket PC amateur radio software.

 This link has been on our site since Wednesday Jan 19 2000, and it has been clicked on 34094 times.
 So far it received 87 votes for a total score of 6.98/10

 Discover more websites like this one in these categories: